-To sound the horn, push the area near the horn icons on the steering wheel.
+To sound the horn, push the center pad area of the steering wheel.

 Do not disassemble the horn.
 Doing so could affect proper operation of the supplemental front air bag system.
 Tampering with the supplemental front air bag system may result in serious personal injury.